The beautiful Brúarfoss Waterfall - is this the bluest River in Iceland

 You can take a myriad of photos of Brúarfoss waterfall from different angles, but the most scenic photo must be from the bridge.

-As I mentioned earlier then by Brúarfoss waterfall the river falls into a narrow chasm before it continues on its journey to the glacial river Hvítá below Skálholt Episcopal See.
+As I mentioned earlier, by Brúarfoss waterfall, the river flows into a narrow chasm before continuing on its journey to the glacial river Hvítá below the Skálholt Episcopal See.

 Hvítá river then merges with Ölfusá, the most voluminous river in Iceland, which then runs its course to the sea in South Iceland.